socdyn/public-wiki/vesta/get_started_with_python.md

 #### Install Python

-If you have not already done so, please install the Python 3.5 version of Anaconda for your platform from [www.continuum.io](https://www.continuum.io/downloads)
+If you have not already done so, please install the Python 3.x version of Anaconda for your platform from [www.continuum.io](https://www.continuum.io/downloads)

 #### Get a general purpose text processor

 You will benefit from a text processor for inspecting raw data.
 Here are a few suggestions:

-  1. MacOS: TextWrangler, Atom
+  1. MacOS: BBedit, Atom
   2. Linux: Atom
   3. Windows: Notepad++